flag4j/Flag4j/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=jacobdwatters_Flag4j&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=jacobdwatters_Flag4j)

 # Flag4j - Fast Linear Algebra for Java
-Flag4j is a fast and easy to use linear algebra library for Java and provides operations and linear algebra routines for real/complex sparse/dense tensors, matrices, and vectors.
+Flag4j is a fast and easy-to-use linear algebra library for Java and provides operations and linear algebra routines for real/complex sparse/dense tensors, matrices, and vectors.

-## State of Project as of 7-DEC-2024
+## State of the Project as of 7-DEC-2024
 Flag4j is currently in the final steps of development before an initial beta release.
 Nearly all features have been fully implemented or beta implementations.